f5devcentral/f5-terraform-agility2018/docs/class7/module1/module1.rst

 ===================================

-In this module you will learn how to Delete configuration from big-ip using Terraform
+In this module you will learn how to Create JSON used for Simple http iApp and update Master.tf file

 .. toctree::
    :maxdepth: 1